How do you know when you’re done having kids? Is there like a number you can call?

 After our next was born, I felt pretty certain that there was still space for one more baby in our future.
 I pictured us in a decade, and saw three kids around the dinner table.
 I thought about my pregnancies, and despite having complained loudly throughout the whole 37 years of them [at least that’s how long they felt], I didn’t feel ready to close that chapter.
 The sleeping newborn chapter.
 The baby-head-smells and the impossibly-tiny-hands.

-But our youngest had her second birthday last month.
-It feels like the end of an era, as we wave goodbye to the baby days and say hello to the toddler whirlwind.
+But when our youngest had her second birthday, it felt like the end of an era.
+As we waved goodbye to the baby days and said hello to the toddler whirlwind.

 When our first turned two, we used her birthday party to announce our second pregnancy.
 This time around, the second birthday marked the arrival of two year old molars, as our sleep went down the drain.
 Again.
 Joy.